And what about the least densely populated states in the US? These are the top ten states with the smallest population density:

 For those who enjoy wide open spaces, the United States offers plenty of options.
-The large states of Alaska, Wyoming and Montana have the lowest population densities in the country, with Montana having 7p/mi² in a population of 1,062,330, Wyoming 6p/mi² with a population of just 573,720 (also the lowest population in the country), and Alaska topping them all with only 1p/mi² relative to its population of 738,068 and total area of 570,641mi².
+The large states of Alaska, Wyoming, and Montana have the lowest population densities in the country, with Montana having 7p/mi² in a population of 1,062,330, Wyoming 6p/mi² with a population of just 573,720 (also the lowest population in the country), and Alaska topping them all with only 1p/mi² relative to its population of 738,068 and total area of 570,641mi².

 In comparison to the other states, the District of Columbia covers a tiny area of just 61mi², yet it has a population of 703,608 which makes it by far the densest state of all at 11,535p/mi².
-New Jersey follows with a population density of 1,228p/mi² and Rhode Island is close behind at 1,027p/mi² – both are also among the smallest states.
+New Jersey follows with a population density of 1,228p/mi², and Rhode Island is close behind at 1,027p/mi² – both are also among the smallest states.

-Statistics show a range of densities in the most highly populated states.
-California has a total population of 39,776,830 and a population density of 255p/mi², Texas has a population of 28,704,330 and its population density is a relatively low 110p/mi² (although this is due to it also being one of the largest states at 261,232mi²), while Florida's population of 21,312,211 has a density of 397p/mi².
-These numbers likely reflect the fact that some states have particularly populous cities, which is likely to skew the statistics somewhat – for example, New York has a total population of 19,862,512 and a density of 421p/mi², but New York City is also the most highly populated city in the United States.
+Statistics show a range of population densities in the most highly populated states.
+California has a total population of 39,776,830, and a population density of 255p/mi², Texas has a population of 28,704,330 and its population density is a relatively low 110p/mi² (although this is due to it also being one of the largest states at 261,232mi²), while Florida's population of 21,312,211 has a population density of 397p/mi².
+These numbers likely reflect the fact that some states have particularly populous cities, which is likely to skew the statistics somewhat – for example, New York has a total population of 19,862,512 and a population density of 421p/mi², but New York City is also the most highly populated city in the United States.